Latest on negotiations for 2020 MLB season: Her...

 - News Article

-Latest on negotiations for 2020 MLB season: Here's the potential timeline for next step
+Latest on negotiations for 2020 MLB season: Here's what could be next with financial plan approved by owners

 With owners giving approval on May 11 to Major League Baseball's proposal to begin the 2020 season amid the coronavirus pandemic, negotiations are now ongoing between the league and Players Association.